JodeCode247/BuyITMarketPlace/README.md

-# 🛒 BuyIt: An Open-Source Marketplace Web Application
+# 🛒 BuyIt: An Open Marketplace Web Application

 Welcome to the BuyIt repository!
 This project is an evolving online marketplace platform where users can browse, buy, and sell products.